onlyjazz/flask-docs/docs/manage_forms.md

 The Key entry functions as a data source configuration key to an external API, allowing secured access to certain data.

-The customer can define a default external API in customer metadata [Expression](index.md), allowing the user to write get() without specifying a URL.
+The customer can define a default external API in [Customer Metadata](index.md), allowing the user to write get() without specifying a URL.
 To select specific data field, use commands similar to 'get()[rates]'.